 I had an opportunity to talk to an old friend from college recently.
 We were discussing this exact topic.
-He told me that when he was in high school he would often look upon a group of his classmates and say to himself, “If they would only come over here and say hi to me, I know they will like me.”
-His comment made me wonder out loud just how many people felt the same way.
+He told me that when he was in high school he would often look upon a group of his classmates and say to himself, “If they would only come over here and say “Hi,” I know they will like me.”
+His comment made me wonder out loud just how many people feel the same way.

 He went on to tell me that he came to the same conclusion when he entered college.
-“If I felt that way then,” Tom said, “There are certainly students in school who feel that way today.”
+“If I feel this way,” Tom said, “There are certainly other students who feel the same way.”